uym2/tripVote/README.md

-This is an implementation of tripVote: complete a set of gene trees to maximize the quartet score The core algorithm is the Maximum Triplet Rooting (MTR) problem:
+This is an implementation of tripVote: complete a set of gene trees to maximize the quartet score.
+The core algorithm is the Maximum Triplet Rooting (MTR) problem:
     Root a tree T according to a reference tree R such that the triplet score of T and R is maximized.